 The penalties for felony engaging in a riot include 2 to 6 years in prison, a fine of up to $500,000, and mandatory parole for 3 years.

-Disobeying public safety orders under riot conditions is a class 3 misdemeanor.
-The penalties for disobedience of police orders include up to 6 months in jail and up to $750 in fines.
+Disobeying public safety orders under riot conditions is a class 2 misdemeanor.
+The penalties for disobedience of police orders include up to 120 days in jail and/or up to $750 in fines.

 When a riot is taking place or impending, individuals are required to obey reasonable public safety orders to disperse.
 If the defendant knowingly disobeys a reasonable public safety order to move, disperse, or refrain from specified activities in the immediate vicinity of the riot, they may be charged with disobedience of public safety orders.